 Although all cell membranes rely on cholesterol for structural integrity, neurons or brain cells are highly enriched in cholesterol that makes up more than 20% of their dry weight.
-The importance of this enrichment can be appreciated when we consider that our brain accounts for about 2% of our body weight, but it contains about 25% of the cholesterol in the body.
-This means that the concentration of cholesterol in the brain is 12.5 times higher than the average bodily concentration.
+The importance of this enrichment can be appreciated when we consider that our brain accounts for 2% of our body weight, but it contains 25% of the cholesterol in the body.
+This means that the amount of cholesterol in the brain is 12.5 times higher than the average.
 Isn’t this enough to convince you of the extreme importance of cholesterol for proper brain functions?

-With all of this in mind, is it surprising that when cholesterol synthesis is partially or completely de-activated using statin drugs, some of the most common symptoms seen are memory loss, dizziness, mental fog, slowing reflexes, etc., all of which are obviously related to brain function?
+With these facts in mind, is it surprising that when cholesterol synthesis is suppressed by taking statin drugs, some of the most common symptoms are memory loss, dizziness, mental fog, slowing reflexes, all of which are directly related to brain function?
 Is it surprising that Alzheimer’s patients tend to have lower cholesterol levels both in the blood and in the brain?
-Well, no. It’s not.
+Well no, it’s not.

-For me, there is no need to go further: I want to have a brain that is provided with all the fat and cholesterol is needs to function to best of its abilities for as long as I am alive.
-If you want to learn more about the incredibly detrimental effects of cholesterol-reducing drugs, you should read any or all of Dr Duane Graveline‘s books: Lipitor: Thief of Memory, Statin Drugs Side Effect and the Misguided War on Cholesterol, and Statin Damage Crisis.
-I also stumbled upon this article in the Wall Street Journal (out of all places), that describes how important cholesterol is for the brain, and hence, how damaging cholesterol-lowering drugs can be.
+Do we need to go further?
+Don’t we all want to have a brain that is provided with all the fat and cholesterol is needs to function optimally for as long as we are alive?
+I think so.
+But if you want to learn more about the detrimental effects of cholesterol-reducing drugs, you can read any or all of Dr Duane Graveline‘s books: Lipitor: Thief of Memory; Statin Drugs Side Effect and the Misguided War on Cholesterol; and Statin Damage Crisis.
+I also stumbled upon this article in the Wall Street Journal (out of all places!), that describes how important cholesterol is for the brain, and hence, how damaging cholesterol-lowering drugs can be.

 Cholesterol and hormones

-What more needs to be said to emphasise the importance of cholesterol for healthy hormonal function than that all steroid hormones are made from it.
+What more needs to be said to emphasise its importance for healthy hormonal function than that all steroid hormones are made from cholesterol.
 Steroid hormones, as the names suggests, are steroids that act as hormones.
 Hormones are messenger molecules that tell cells what to do and when to do it.
-To carry out their function—to pass on their message—they must reach the nucleus of the cell.
+To carry out their function, (pass on their message), they must reach the nucleus of the cell.
 But to reach the well protected nucleus and bind to specific receptors in it, hormones must pass through the fatty cellular membrane.
 For this reason, hormones are made of fat: they are lipids.
 Since lipids are not water soluble, as is the case of cholesterol, hormones rely on specialised proteins to transport them in the bloodstream throughout the body.

 There are 5 groups of steroid hormones: glucocorticoids, mineralocorticoids, androgens, oestrogens and progestogens, as well the closely related hormones that we refer to as Vitamin D. Each one of these is a family of hormones responsible for regulating the metabolism related to a specific group of substances.